Zoro-chi/openfabric/readme.md

 You can try out a hosted version of AI Creative at [AI Creative Studio](https://huggingface.co/spaces/Zoro-chi/ai-creative-studio).
 This demo allows you to test the application without needing to set it up locally.

-**Note**: The hosted version has limitations and isnt as fast as the local version.
+**Note**: The hosted version has limitations and isn't as fast as the local version.
 For best performance, we recommend running the application locally.
-This is due to the restrictments from using the free tier of huggingface spaces.
+This is due to the restrictions from using the free tier of Huggingface Spaces.
 The local LLM being used here is a less powerful `TinyLlama-1.1B-Chat` model.

 ## Installation